jover/capistrano-scm-gitbuild/README.md

 ## Usage

-Tell Capistrano to use the GitBuild deploy strategy like so:
+Tell Capistrano to use the GitBuild deploy strategy, in `deploy.rb` like so:
 ```ruby
 # Copy strategy
 set :scm, :gitbuild
 ```

-To deploy a subdirectory instead of the full root of the project, you can of course use `:repo_tree` which is supported by default in Capistrano.
+To deploy a subdirectory instead of the full root of the project, you can of course use `:repo_tree` which is supported by default in Capistrano, in `deploy.rb` like so:
 ```ruby
 # Deploy subdirectory
 set :repo_tree, 'project'